gladiusio/gladius-node/README.md

 Use gladius edge start to start the edge node software
 ```

-### Beta Web Interface
+### Beta Node Manager
-After you are done creating a Node you can check the status of it on `http://localhost:3002`.
+After you are done creating a Node you can check the status of it with our manager app.
 This displays your node information from the blockchain and is what's sent to the pool manager.
+You can find a link to install it in the install section.